Manipulating & Strengthening Musculoskeletal Framework

 Blue Cross, Chamber of Commerce, CINUP, Cooperators, Desjardins, Equitable Life, Green Shield, Group Insurance, Johnston Group, Manulife, Maximum Benefits, Sun Life

-MANUAL OSTEOPATHIC THERAPY is offered at our Saskatoon location by MOT ASHTON KLASSEN and at both our Saskatoon and Warman locations by MOT student MEAGHAN OLSON at a student rate.
+MANUAL OSTEOPATHIC THERAPY is offered at our Saskatoon location by ASHTON KLASSEN.